michaelbach/FrACT10/README.md

 # FrACT₁₀

-A Cappuccino implementation of [FrACT](https://michaelbach.de/fract/), a semiautomated vision test battery.
+[FrACT](https://michaelbach.de/fract/) is a semiautomated vision test battery.
+FrACT₁₀ is a version that runs in browsers on all plattforms or as webApp.
 For full details see <https://michaelbach.de/fract/>.

 This file is part of FrACT10.
 Copyright © 2021 Michael Bach, bach@uni-freiburg.de, <https://michaelbach.de>